aklivity/zilla-docs/src/concepts/what-is-zilla.md

 #### For Kafka Services

-- Gather metrics and telemetry data on traffic flowing in and out of a Kafka service.
+- Gather metrics and telemetry data on traffic flowing in and out of a Kafka service in <ZillaPlus/>.
-- Enforce AsyncAPI schema definitions and reject invalid inbound messages.

 #### For gRPC Services